 11. Manly Ferry Trip

-The best way to truly enjoy the beauty of Sydney Harbour is by catching a ferry from Circular Quay to Manly.
-This hugely popular ferry trip is indeed one of Sydney’s top attractions, not just for tourists but for locals as well.
+The best way to enjoy the beauty of Sydney Harbour is by catching a ferry from Circular Quay to Manly.
+This popular ferry trip is one of Sydney’s top attractions, not just for tourists but for Sydneysiders as well.

-This unique ferry ride takes in all the sights that make Sydney Harbour so pretty, such as the Opera House, the Harbour Bridge, Bradleys Head, South Head, Dobroyd Head, and Manly Cove.
+This unique ferry ride passes all the sights that make Sydney Harbour so pretty, such as the Opera House, the Harbour Bridge, Bradleys Head, South Head, and Manly Cove.

 Depending on the weather on the day, try to get a seat outside at the front of the vessel for the best views.
 Otherwise, pick one side of the vessel on the way to Manly and grab a seat on the other side when returning to the city.

-Travelling by ferry in Sydney isn’t expensive, but on Saturdays and Sundays, all public transport with the Opal Card has an attractive daily cap.
+Travelling by ferry in Sydney generally isn’t very expensive, but on Fridays, Saturdays, and Sundays, all public transport has an attractive daily cap.

 12. Bondi Beach